 - Get active.
 While any form of activity is beneficial for weight loss and diabetes prevention, people looking to burn sugar can benefit from additional resistance training.
 Because the muscles are responsible for burning sugar, lifting weights and doing resistance training — with proper supervision — can go a long way.

 - Eat a balanced diet.
 It’s a myth that diabetic patients can no longer eat the foods they love.
 They can eat, with exceptions, almost all kinds of food, but the key is moderation.
 This means following portion sizes and balancing nutrient intake — particularly carbohydrates, fats, and proteins — based on the recommended daily requirements for age, weight, and height.
+It also helps to follow a diabetes diet.

 Early detection is the key to prevention.
 It is recommended that everyone get tested by the time they reach the age of 45.
 However, people as young as 20 should get their sugar levels tested if they have a strong family history of type 1 or type 2 diabetes.